swthemathwiz/wifi-plug/README.md

 and place them in the local directory "./libraries".
 Then, you can set the environment variable [OPENSCADPATH](https://wikibooks.org/wiki/OpenSCAD_User_Manual/Libraries#Setting_OPENSCADPATH) to include that directory in OpenSCAD's library search path.

-## Printing

-I use a Creality Ender 3 Pro to build from PLA with a **layer height of 0.12 mm**.

-**N.B.** The bolt part is sized to the exact specification of the metal parts (6.35mm outer diameter with 5.85mm across the flat part), but, depending on the accuracy of your printer, you may wish to scale the part to accommodate.
-You can do this either in source (the scale percentage) or in your slicing software.
-I use a 2% oversize.

-## Installation

-Just figure out the bolt's flat side, align it with the hole's flat side, slid the bolt thru the hole, and screw on the cap or nut.

 ## Also Available on Thingiverse